AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Subtracting the previously calculated branch PR from this maximum determine how much PR is theoretically left for the trunks.
 The maximum trunk PR can then be calculated back to a velocity.
+[The PR in the branches must be low in order to ensure uniform flow along the length of a branch.
+The PR in the Trunks must be low to ensure that each branch has the same piezometric head driving flow into (or out of) the filter.
+Also note that there will be another constraint for the trunk that is designed to get uniform flow distribution between filter layers.
+And you must take into account the flow blockage in the trunk line caused by the branches when calculating the pressure recovery.]

 .. math::